+a.
+Applicant Abstract (limited to 2 pages)

+b.
+Full Application Rating Factor Responses (Total narrative response limited to 25 pages.)

+- (1).
+Capacity of the Applicant and Relevant Organizational Experience (20 points)

+- (2).
+Need for the Research (30 points)

+- (3).
+Soundness of Approach (38 points)

+(4).
+Achieving Results and Project Management (12 points)

+c.
+Required materials in response to rating factors (do not count towards the full application 25page limit)

+(1).
+Resumes of Key Personnel (limited to 3 pages per resume; do not include Social Security Numbers on resumes)

+(2).
+Organizational Chart

-- (1) Applicant Abstract (limited to 2 pages) - (2) Full Application Rating Factor Responses (Total narrative response limited to 25 pages.) - (a) Capacity of the Applicant and Relevant Organizational Experience (20 points) - (b) Need for the Research (20 points) - (c) Soundness of Approach (42 points) - (d) Leveraging Resources (6 points) - (e) Achieving Results and Project Management (12 points) - (3) Required materials in response to rating factors (do not count towards the full application 25-page limit) - (a) Resumes of Key Personnel (limited to 3 pages per resume; do not include Social Security Numbers on resumes) - (b) Organizational Chart - (c) Letters of Commitment (if applicable) Letters of commitment should include language defining the activities to be performed, the contributions to be made, and the monetary value of each.
-NOTE: HUD recommends against including letters of support that do not commit services, materials, or funds; they will not be considered in the evaluation of your application. - (d) Affirmatively Furthering Fair Housing Requirements (if applicable) If the Affirmatively Furthering Fair Housing requirements apply to your proposed project as described in Section V.A.1, you must include the applicable narrative discussed in that section in your application; failure to comply will result in the loss of points. - (4) Optional material in support of the Rating Factors (20-page limit). - (5) Forms SF-424, SF-LLL, HUD-424CBW and HUD-2880.
+(3).
+Letters of Commitment (if applicable) - Letters of commitment should include language defining the activities to be performed, the contributions to be made, and the monetary value of each.
+NOTE: HUD recommends against including letters of support that do not commit services, materials, or funds; they will not be considered in the evaluation of your application.

-Appendix.
+(4).
+Affirmatively Furthering Fair Housing Requirements (if applicable) - If the Affirmatively Furthering Fair Housing requirements apply to your proposed project as described in Section V.A.1.b, you must include the applicable narrative discussed in that section in your application; failure to comply will result in the loss of points.

+d.
+Optional material in support of the Rating Factors (20-page limit).

+e.
+All required forms in the SF-424 Family of Forms (including SF-424B), SF-LLL, HUD-424CBW and HUD-2880.

+APPENDIX